Table of Contents

 3. Format the SSD if the file system gets corrupted or the SSD gets attacked by virus.

-If the file system on the SSD gets corrupted, the SSD is infected by virus files, or the file system is incompatible with Windows, just format it.
-Open Disk Management, right-click the SSD and choose Format.
+If the file system on the SSD gets corrupted, the SSD is infected by virus files, or the file system is incompatible with Windows, just format it to make it show up normally in the system.
+Do as above steps to open Disk Management, right-click the SSD and choose 'Format…'.
+Then you can select a file system to reformat the SSD.
+After it's formatted successfully, it will be accessible again in the system.

 4. Initialize the SSD so that it can be used.

-5. SSD is not showing up due to outdated driver.
+5. SSD is not showing up due to driver issue.

 6. Fix 'operating system does not allow to show SSD'.

-When you are facing a ‘New SSD Not Showing Up’ error while connecting the SSD drive and trying to access it, you should check if your OS identifies your SSD by opening the BIOS menu and verifying that it shows in BIOS.
+When you are facing a ‘New SSD Not Showing Up’ error while connecting the SSD drive and trying to access it, you should check if your computer identifies your SSD by opening the BIOS menu.
+If so, there might be some problems with the BIOS configurations that block the SSD being detected in Windows systems.
+You can check and change the settings in BIOS to make the system show the SSD.
 Follow the steps below:

 Step 1.
 Reboot it while restarting the PC and press the BIOS key (Usually F8, F10, F2, or F12.) to enter the BIOS menu.
 (Refer to the manufacturer of your device if these keys don’t open the BIOS menu.)